News

 The effects of climate change have also led to changes in horticultural thinking and practice, focussing on more sustainable planting, reduced water use, use of recycled materials and biodiversity improvements.

-The scheme will use a wide variety of native and European species (including some relocated existing plants) designed to be drought-tolerant, attractive to pollinators and planted in a mix of recycled sand and crushed concrete which will reduce the need for watering.
+The scheme uses a wide variety of native and European species (including some relocated existing plants) designed to be drought-tolerant, attractive to pollinators and planted in a mix of free-draining recycled sand and crushed concrete which will reduce the need for watering.

 We’ll provide regular updates, so check back to see our new beds take shape over the next few months.